Discover How to Become a Radio DJ, Talk Show Host, or Sports Broadcaster

 No Need to Relocate or Quit Your Job

-No boring classroom lectures, or training on outdated and useless equipment.
-No training in classrooms far removed from where real radio broadcasting is conducted.
+No crowded classes and boring classroom lectures and lessons, or training on outdated and useless equipment.
+No training in classrooms in far removed areas from where real radio broadcasting is conducted.

 Instead, you're being trained by the best (they're working broadcasters and sportscasters, after all) - around the same equipment you'll need to master - and in the same environment you'll soon be working.